ePages-de/epages-devportal/beyond-essence/inventory/dropdowns.md

 ## Use cases

-Dropdowns are used to already preselect the most common, or the recommended option for the user by still giving them the chance two select another option.
+Dropdowns are used to already preselect the most common, or the recommended option for the user by still giving them the chance to select another option.

 ## Structure